Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Discussion

 Although the higher dimensional intuition has led us to derive these results.
 It begs the question, whether a truly three-dimensional logic can be used to argue for or provide an explanation for the factorisation property of these OSp quivers.
 Moreover, all the quantitative checks performed in this paper probe the moduli space of the quivers studied.
 It would be interesting to ask whether the relationship between the OSp and unitary quivers in this paper are full-fledged dualities, or just a formal relation between their moduli spaces of vacua.
 One potential check that can be performed to illuminate this question would be to compute other observables, such as the superconformal index, or the three-sphere partition function for the theories in question.

 \acknowledgments We thank Antoine Bourget, Julius Eckhard, Sakura Schafer-Nameki and Zhenghao Zhong for stimulating questions, discussion and correspondence.
 SSK thanks APCTP, KIAS and POSTECH for his visit where part of this work is done.
 The work of HH is supported in part by JSPS KAKENHI Grant Number JP18K13543.
 FY is supported by the NSFC grant No. 11950410490, by Fundamental Research Funds for the Central Universities A0920502051904-48, by Start-up research grant A1920502051907-2-046, in part by NSFC grant No. 11501470 and No. 11671328, and by Recruiting Foreign Experts Program No. T2018050 granted by SAFEA.
 F.C. is supported by STFC consolidated grant ST/T000708/1.
 MA is supported by STFC grant ST/S505778/1.
+SD is supported by the NSFC grants No. 12050410249 and No. 11975158.